 Recent news of a steel tariff needs to be addressed as an added factor to inflation.
 In another article on this blog, (see steel cost increase), I calculated the 25% tariff on steel would cost nonresidential buildings 1%.
 Some Infrastructure could be much more, i.e., bridges 4-5%.
 Residential impact would be small.
 A 25% increase in mill steel could add 0.65% to final cost of building just for the structure.
 It adds 1.0% for all steel in a building.
 If your building is not a steel structure, steel still potentially adds 0.35%.

 Anticipate construction inflation for nonresidential buildings for 2018 and 2019, excluding steel impact, of 5% to 5.5%, rather than the long-term growth average of 4%.
 Adjust for steel impact.

-Following Graph updated 6-28-18 – Several indices Q1 or Q2 2018 information has been updated.
-That revised the 2018 forecast up slightly.
-Reliable nonresidential selling price indexes have been over 4% since 2015.
+Following Graph updated 9-11-18 – Several indices Q1 or Q2 2018 information has been updated.
+Reliable nonresidential buildings selling price indexes have been over 4% since 2015.
 Currently some indexes are forecasting inflation over 5% for 2018.
 One index is now forecasting 6.5%.
 Construction Analytics forecast (line) for 2018 is currently 4.75%.
 This may move higher due to the impact of tariffs which may not yet be fully reflected in any indices.